massimo-terenzi/MCL-media-downloader/README.md

 ### Arguments

 * csv_file: the path to the CSV file that contains the multimedia URLs.
-This file should have at least two columns: one for the IDs (id) and one for the URLs (Multimedia).
+This file should have at least two columns: one for the IDs (id) and one for the URLs (multimedia).
 * output_dir: the directory where the downloaded files will be saved.
 The default is "downloaded_multimedia".

 ## Example